Optimizing Vault Costs with serviceaccount_name for Identity Aliases

 - Less Granular Identity: UIDs are unique by design, while names might not fully represent individual resources.
 In environments where fine-grained identity is critical,

-might still be preferable.
+serviceaccount_uidmight still be preferable.

 Best Practices for Implementation